filiph/selfimproving-dev/book/bayes-theorem.md

 ## The name

 The theorem is named after Reverend Thomas Bayes, an English Presbyterian minister.
-His work was published in 1763.
-This math is well over 250 years old.
+His work was published in 1763, so this math is well over 250 years old.

 ![Thomas Bayes](images/Thomas_Bayes.jpg)